souravsk/aws-bootcamp-cruddur-2023/journal/week9.md

-# Week 9 — CI/CD with CodePipeline, CodeBuild and CodeDeplo
+# Week 9 — CI/CD with CodePipeline, CodeBuild and CodeDeploy

 # AWS CodePipeline